-- iv) Where the fuel tank/s is located within the body compartment of a saloon car, a fire-wall must be constructed to separate the competitor from the fuel tank, and to prevent the passage of flame into the space occupied by the driver. - v) Batteries located within the body compartment must be securely fixed and covered to prevent the spillage of acid. - vi) No plastic fuel, oil or cooling water pipes are permitted within the body compartment.
+v) Where the fuel tank/s is located within the body compartment of a saloon car, a fire-wall must be constructed to separate the competitor from the fuel tank, and to prevent the passage of flame into the space occupied by the driver.

+- vi) Batteries located within the body compartment must be securely fixed and covered toprevent the spillage of acid. - vii) No plastic fuel, oil or cooling water pipes are permitted within the body compartment.

-vii) CIRCUIT BREAKER MASTER SWITCH
+viii) CIRCUIT BREAKER MASTER SWITCH

-a) Single Seaters:
+Single Seaters: